neelinihal/My_java8/README.md

 # My_java8
-JAVA 8 certified in UDEMY(Tim Buchalka)
+JAVA 8 certified in UDEMY(Tim Buchalka).

-Thanks!
+Thank you..